 Northern cities are best buy-to-let locations

-Property price growth is currently being led by cities outside the South East, with Edinburgh, Birmingham, Glasgow and Manchester all recording growth of 7 per cent of more per annum while UK wide it is 5.4 per cent.
+Property price growth is currently being led by cities outside the South East, with Edinburgh, Birmingham, Glasgow and Manchester all recording growth of 7 per cent of more per year while UK wide it is 5.4 per cent.

-The December Hometrack cities index shows that Edinburgh topped the table with annual growth of 8.2 per cent, taking the average price to £218,600, followed by Birmingham up 7.5 per cent to £154,100, Glasgow up 7.2 per cent to £124,900 and Manchester up 7 per cent to £157,900.
+The December Hometrack Cities Index shows that Edinburgh topped the table with annual growth of 8.2 per cent, taking the average price to £218,600, followed by Birmingham up 7.5 per cent to £154,100, Glasgow up 7.2 per cent to £124,900 and Manchester up 7 per cent to £157,900.

 London saw the slowest annual growth at 1.8 per cent, taking the average price to £488,400 and the Hometrack report says that there is an increasing amount of price discounting in the city.

 Graham Davidson, managing director of buy to let specialist Sequre Property Investment, says the index points to Northern cities being the best locations for landlords currently seeking to increase their portfolios.